Overview

 On the first floor, you'll find another light-filled living room with a fireplace.
 The space is elegantly finished with chevron parquet flooring that runs through the living areas and all bedrooms.
 Adjacent to this living area is another covered loggia with comfortable seating for guests.
 Here you can relax and enjoy the breathtaking views over the valley, accompanied by the soothing sound of the river winding through the 50-hectare property.

+Three of the villa's five double bedrooms are located directly off this living area, including the master suite with its own private entrance.
+This floor also features two further light and airy double bedrooms, each with its own modern travertine bathroom.
 A second, equally luxurious master suite is located on the ground floor and features three sets of French doors leading to the olive grove.
 This spacious suite also boasts classic chevron parquet flooring and a generous bathroom with a freestanding bathtub.
 For the fifth and final bedroom, the owners created a magnificent contemporary master bedroom in the property's original tower.
 This room, accessible via the beautifully preserved wooden staircase, offers breathtaking 360-degree views over the entire estate.

 Near the property, an exceptional elliptical infinity pool with heated water and panoramic views over the entire valley adds a touch of luxury.
 Casale Felice will captivate you from the moment you arrive.
 It's a tranquil place to relax and be enchanted.
 Bring your books, paints, sketchbooks, and swimwear.
 Light the fire pit and gaze at the stars.
 Let yourself be welcomed to a property deeply cherished and loved by its owners.